eco-friendly-xmas-header.jpg

 Learn more about the sweet treats that damage natural biodiversity.

 If you can’t face forgoing sugar and chocolate altogether, why not think again about which brand you buy instead?
-Brands’ environmental credentials vary, and by buying from companies that take sustainability seriously you can send the message that you do too.
+Brands’ environmental credentials vary, and by buying from companies that take sustainability seriously, you can send the message that you do too.
 For ethical chocolate, the two main certification schemes are Fairtrade and Rainforest Alliance – but some products go even further beyond these in their efforts to be sustainable, so it pays to do your own research.7

 A more Eco-friendly Christmas

-The holiday season is a time of indulgence, as well as rest and recuperation, but by cutting down on some of our traditional foods or swapping them out for more sustainable versions we can give the planet a much-needed break too.
+The holiday season is a time of indulgence, as well as rest and recuperation, but by cutting down on some of our traditional foods or swapping them out for more sustainable versions, we can give the planet a much-needed break too.

-Remember, it’s not just the food you eat that matters – using up leftovers and not buying more than you need you could cut your overall holiday food footprint too.
-When it comes to food waste, try and focus on using up any meat or animal products first, because throwing them away has the greatest impact: in the UK, for example, meat and fish make up 8% of food waste by weight but this waste contributes 19% of all emissions related to food waste - whereas fruit and veg, which makes up 25% of food waste, only accounts for 12% of the total emissions from wasted food.9
+Remember, it’s not just the food you eat that matters – using up leftovers and not buying more than you need could cut your overall holiday food footprint too.
+When it comes to food waste, try and focus on using up any meat or animal products first, because throwing them away has the greatest impact: in the UK, for example, meat and fish make up 8% of food waste by weight, but this waste contributes 19% of all emissions related to food waste - whereas fruit and veg, which makes up 25% of food waste, only accounts for 12% of the total emissions from wasted food.9

 Check out these 4 tips for reducing your food waste this holiday season.